Linuturk/www.onitato.com/content/articles/connecting_to_irc.md

  * **ChanServ** is responsible for channel operations, such as registering channels and performing other administrative tasks.
  * **NickServ** is responsible for nickname operations, including registering and protecting your chosen nickname.
 This should be the first bot you interact with when connecting to a server.

 You can send commands to these bots by sending them a private message.
-Private messages work for bots, and other users on the server (depending on the configuration.)
+Private messages work for bots, and other users on the server (depending on the configuration).
 Every private message begins with the "/msg" command.

 On the popular Freenode network, use the following format to register your nickname: